Skip to main content

 Baseline method: Percentage of issues resolved without escalation, transfer, or callback.

-Target: Increase first-contact resolution by reducing uncertainty and hidden dependencies that force transfers.
+Target: Increase first-contact resolution by reducing uncertainty and the hidden dependencies that force transfers.

 Measurement frequency: Weekly.